Best Festivals In Albania To Enjoy

-On 3 August you will be able to enjoy the Kruja Mountain Festival, which certainly has a lofty perch to enjoy the scenery from!
-This is a pilgrimage route which many different religions take throughout the country, visiting the cave within the mountain where several miracles are said to have occurred.
+In August, you will be able to enjoy the Kruja Mountain Festival, which certainly has a lofty perch to enjoy the scenery from!
+Many different religions take this pilgrimage route throughout the country, visiting the cave within the mountain where several miracles are said to have occurred.

-You can head up the mountain by foot if you’re feeling energetic, or you can drive up instead.
-The views are amazing, so make sure you have plenty of space on your camera memory card.
+You can head up the mountain on foot if you’re feeling energetic, or you can drive up instead.
+The views are unique, so make sure you have plenty of space on your camera memory card.

 So tell us, which festival in Albania will you head to first?Share